You’ve built a well-stocked prepper pantry.

-Crimes such as looting are all too common when disaster strikes.
-And after all the restaurants and grocery stores have been emptied, where do you think will desperate people turn to next?
+They say disasters bring out the best in people.
+But preppers know they also bring out the worst.
+Crimes like looting are all too common when disaster strikes.
+And after all the restaurants and grocery stores have been wiped out, where do you think desperate folks will turn to next?

 No shit, Sherlock.
-Your castle could be their next stop.
+Your castle.

 First Things First, Never Spill the Beans

-Well, if they still have the decency left to knock, that is.
+If they still have the decency left to knock, that is.

 Guard Your Perimeter